 - Living Well With Diabetes will help you: understand diabetes and learn how to prevent complications; keep track of your blood sugar; eat healthy; be more physically active; learn relaxation techniques to cope with stress; and take charge of your health.

 - The workshop series meets for two and half hours, one day a week for six weeks.
-Our trained facilitators will help you gain the skills you need to better manage your diabetes and improve the quality of your life.
+Our trained facilitators will help you gain the skills you need to better manage your type 2 diabetes and improve the quality of your life.

 Along with the covered topics, group participation and sharing is encouraged.
 The mutual support and success you get from the group process builds confidence in your ability to manage your health and maintain an active and fulfilling life.
 You will receive a copy of the companion book, Living a Healthy Life with Chronic Conditions, and an audio relaxation tape.
 Find out how you can benefit from the Diabetes Self Management Program by calling (845) 364-2501.